abby986/WeekFourMCPServer/README.md

 Limitations:

-* The search function can only find notes through the date, filepath, or name of the note and needs you to be specific.
+* The search function can only find notes through the date, filepath, or name of the note and needs you to be specific
 * Notes are only saved as .md files
 * No delete tool
 * Notes are stored locally only